ftsrg/gazer/README.md

 ```

 The program above may attempt to divide by zero for certain values of `k`.
-We can verify this program either by using the `bmc` or `theta` verification backends:
+We can verify this program by using either verification backend:

 ```
 $ gazer-bmc example.c